Network block device

+Overview

 The protocol was originally developed for Linux 2.1.55 and released in 1997.
 In 2011 the protocol was revised, formally documented, and is now developed as a collaborative open standard.
 There are several interoperable clients and servers.

 There are Linux-compatible NBD implementations for FreeBSD and other operating systems.
 The term 'network block device' is sometimes also used generically.

 Technically, a network block device is realized by three components: the server part, the client part, and the network between them.
-On the client machine, on which is the device node, a kernel driver controls the device.
-Whenever a program tries to access the device, the kernel driver forwards the request (if the client part is not fully implemented in the kernel it can be done with help of a userspace program) to the server machine, on which the data resides physically.
+On the client machine, which uses the exported device node, a kernel driver implements a virtual device.
+Whenever a program tries to access the device, the kernel driver forwards the request (if the client part is not fully implemented in the kernel it can be done with help of a userspace program) to the server machine, on which the data reside physically.
 On the server machine, requests from the client are handled by a userspace program.

 Network block device servers are typically implemented as a userspace program running on a general-purpose computer.
 All of the function specific to network block device servers can reside in a userspace process because the process communicates with the client via conventional sockets and accesses the storage via a conventional file system interface.

-The network block device client module is available on Unix-like operating systems, including Linux and Bitrig.
-Since the server is a userspace program, it can potentially run on every Unix-like platform; for example, NBD's server part has been ported to Solaris.
+The network block device client module is available on Unix-like operating systems, including Linux.